 - Remember that you are more than a caregiver.
 When they become a caregiver, some people lose touch with the relationships they had with their loved ones before the illness.
 To counteract this, identify ways to keep your relationships and family roles alive, like staying up to date with family events and news and connecting with friends and neighbors.
 Making the effort to retain the relationship you have had with your loved one outside of your role as caregiver will help you cope with the challenges of family caregiving.

 - Talk to other caregivers.
 Caregivers who share resources and their own personal experiences report less stress and fewer caregiving problems.
 Building community and support systems, online or in person, with other caregivers is a great way to share solutions to common problems.
 But most importantly, you can talk with people who understand your experiences first-hand.
 We host several caregiver support groups, but you can also talk to other caregivers via online forums such as www.caregiveraction.org and www.caregiver.com.

 - Utilize assistance programs.
 ALS can take a massive financial toll, so you should take advantage of local, state, and federal programs that support and assist caregivers.
 Some states and local agencies provide financial support in the form of vouchers or cash for services and equipment.
 Military veterans with ALS may be eligible for an allowance to help pay for in-home care, and we frequently offer a general grant program to help with ALS-related expenses.

 - Consider respite care.
 Many agencies and non-profit organizations offer respite services.
-Our general grant program can be used to help you pay for respite care, or you can contact your local Care Services Manager for other options.
+Contact us for other options.

 - Know your financial options.
 Some states offer tax credits and deductions for family caregivers.
 Employed caregivers may want to apply for unpaid Federal Family and Medical Leave (FMLA).